scipy-lectures/scientific-python-lectures/intro/pandas/0_6_more_pandas_methods_strings.md

 String/text data is often used to represent categorical variables, and commonly appears in a variety of data analysis contexts.
 When dealing with string/text data we will frequently find that we need to alter the strings to correct errors, improve clarity, make formatting uniform, or for a host of other reasons.

-String methods are inherent to Python, and these methods or variants of them can all be used on Numpy arrays and Pandas Series/Data Frames.
-However, Numpy and Pandas use different interfaces for interacting with strings.
-To understand the differences between Numpy and Pandas with respect to strings, let's begin at the foundation, the in-built string methods of Python.
+String methods are inherent to Python, and these methods or variants of them can all be used on NumPy arrays and Pandas Series/Data Frames.
+However, NumPy and Pandas use different interfaces for interacting with strings.
+To understand the differences between NumPy and Pandas with respect to strings, let's begin at the foundation, the in-built string methods of Python.
 The cell below contains a simple string.

 ```{code-cell}
 # A string